 Is a Hit and Run Considered an At-Fault Accident?

-Hit and run accident insurance claims can be tricky.
+Hit-and-run accident insurance claims can be tricky.

 If you have uninsured motorist insurance coverage, you can be listed as not-at-fault in a hit and run accident.
 If you don’t have this type of coverage and your collision insurance ends up covering the damages, you could be listed as at-fault in the accident.
 If you can afford uninsured motorist coverage, it is always a smart idea to carry it.